omgateRepo/DS-proforma/docs/features/real-estate-projects.md

   - Study Lounge — Per Building
   - Roof Top — Per Building
 - Measurement unit options: Per Square Feet, Per Linear Feet, Per Apartment, Per Building, or `None`.
 When the measurement unit is not `None`, the modal requires `price_per_unit` and `units_count` and automatically calculates the total amount.
 When `None` is selected, the user can enter a lump-sum `amount_usd`.
 - Each entry can schedule money exactly like soft costs (single month, range, multi-month with optional % allocation).
+Every hard-cost modal field (name, category, measurement fields when applicable, schedule) is required so downstream reports never contain partial data.
 Totals roll into the cashflow grid immediately.
 - Every month input (single start month, range boundaries, multi-month lists) displays the Month N + calendar month hint in real time, so users don’t have to mentally translate offsets back to the calendar.

 ### 6.4 Soft Costs Tab